 |Smaller people & cargo capacity||Smaller dealer / repair network|

 So is the Mach-E a “Tesla Killer”?
 We doubt it will ‘kill’ Tesla, but we do think it’s the first serious competitor to Tesla, matching or even beating Tesla on many feature fronts.
-That said, Tesla has a far more robust high-speed charging network, a long history with EV technology and more more sophisticated Autopilot offering.
+That said, Tesla has a far more robust high-speed charging network, a long history with EV technology, and a more sophisticated Autopilot offering.

 Either way, whether you’re a Tesla or Ford fan, the developing battle between the Mach-E vs. Model Y electric vehicles promises to be exciting for consumers and the automotive industry, and good for the environment.